AI Hallucinated Cases in Canadian Courts | Courtready

 Courts & Tribunals

-We track fictitious citations cited as real cases.
 This database identifies specific fictitious citations that were cited as real authority and tracks cases where courts flagged the improper use of AI.
-Share this tool on X, LinkedIn, or copy link.
+Explore our Sanctions Database to see how courts have responded to fictitious citations.

 Important Disclaimer: